 Instant Pot white bean, cabbage and tomato soup is a simple but richly flavorful Instant Pot soup made from a few simple ingredients.
 Cooks in just 5 minutes!

-This simple and flavorful white bean, cabbage and tomato soup was borne out of necessity when I needed to get dinner on the table, but couldn't get to the grocery store.
+This simple and flavorful white bean, cabbage and tomato soup was born out of necessity when I needed to get dinner on the table but couldn't get to the grocery store.

 Water or Broth?

-I often just use water, instead of broth, when I'm making soup in the Instant Pot.
-Pressure cookers do a great job of making flavorful soup, even with water as the base.
+I often just use water instead of broth when I'm making soup in the Instant Pot.
+Water is more convenient and less expensive than broth.
+Plus, pressure cookers do a great job of making flavorful soup, even with water as the base.

 Sides to Serve with Soup

 How to Freeze Leftover Soup